ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/fanout-indexes.markdown

 ##Paging

-Since the fanout index creates multiple entries for a single document and queries return documents by default (it be changed if the query defines the projection) the paging of query results is a bit more complex.
+Since the fanout index creates multiple entries for a single document and queries return documents by default (it can change if the query defines the projection) the paging of query results is a bit more complex.
 Please read the dedicated article about [paging through tampered results](../indexes/querying/paging#paging-through-tampered-results).